bookingactivities/booking-activities/readme.txt

 == Screenshots ==

 1. Drag and drop to edit.
 Click to book.
 Works both with a shortcode and WooCommerce.
 2. WYSIWYG calendar editor.
 Simply drag and drop events.
-Click on events for additionnal settings (availability, repetition...).
+Click on events for additional settings (availability, repetition...).
 3. Create daily, weekly or monthly repeated events.
 You can add exception dates to the repetition.
 4. Grouping your events is simple: just select multiple events and click on 'Add a group'.
 Or select an existing group and start editing it right away.
 5. Create and customize your booking form.
 You can combine events and settings of multiple schedules.
 You can make each form unique.